Jacksadventure/Readme2artifacts/README.md

 - Run tests inside the container (auto-detected test command, e.g., npm run test:unit, npx jest tests/unit, npx vitest run).
 - Iteratively refine the Dockerfile using build/test logs until success or attempts are exhausted.

-The agent is configured to work with the included `vue-element-admin/` project (PanJiaChen/vue-element-admin) and focuses on verifying its unit tests for `utils/validate`.
+The agent is tested to work with the included `vue-element-admin/` project (PanJiaChen/vue-element-admin) and focuses on verifying its unit tests for `utils/validate`.

-See: `Coding Task - Agent.pdf` for the original task description and success criteria.

 ---